 The Advent of Black Romance Novels

-Since the romance revolution of the early 1970s, these books have depicted heroes and heroines from varied nations and of almost every race, with a notable exception.
+Since the romance revolution of the early 1970s, the genre has depicted heroes and heroines from varied nations and of almost every race, with a notable exception.
 The paucity of Black and/or African American protagonists motivated readers to create stories of their own, with characters of their own heritage.

 These books highlighted the challenges people of African heritage faced and the accomplishments they achieved in American and Global history.